benmalcom/tetris-baseCase/README.md

     d -- move right

 ## Test
-Test coverage is appaling, but It's almost 12AM and i'm pretty sleepy, so if you want to run the 4 tests I wrote, type:
+Test coverage is appaling, but It is pretty late and i'm pretty sleepy.
+If you still want to run the few tests I wrote, type:

     npm install --dev
     mocha

 Thanks!

-Dario
+Dario Villanueva